 Filmmaking, even just vlogging, is much more than just splicing cool shots together.
 Before you even begin filming there’s major planning involved — from techniques to apply during shooting to editing tricks to polish it off.
-But with so many types of shots to choose from, taking a moment to learn about different shots and techniques beforehand can improve your film or video’s final product.
+But with so many types of shots to choose from, taking some time beforehand to learn about sequence shots in particular — the why, how, and when to use them — will help you pull together an improved film or video final product.

 - Begin with a close-up of her hands as she works on her art.

 - Use a tracking shot to move up to her face, showing her concentrating.

 - Take a medium shot capturing the girl and her immediate surroundings.

 - Add a point-of-view shot, maybe from over her shoulder.

 - Make the fifth shot a wide angle with a birds-eye view or other creative position.